ariary/HTTPCustomHouse/EXAMPLES.md

 cat smuggle | httpclient https://$LAB_URL
 ```

-💥 Sending it twice.
+💥 Send it twice.
 In the second response, as expected we obtain the header of the request including one adde by front-end: (search for `X-*-IP` after search):
 ```shell
 cat smuggle | httpclient https://$LAB_URL > smuggle_response
 # To directly have Header value